Continue to content

 We obtain this personal data either directly from you or indirectly from third parties.

-For dispute management purposes, we keep your personal data for up to 5 years after the expiry of the last deadline to appeal (longer if necessary, e.g. to comply with legal obligations) (plus a 1-year verification period).
+For purposes of our dispute management, we keep your personal data for up to 5 years after the expiry of the last deadline for appeal (longer if necessary, e.g. to comply with legal obligations) (plus a verification period of 1 year).

-We only share this personal data with third parties with whom we cooperate in the context of dispute management (external legal advisers) and with other parties if necessary (public authorities court and police services, bailiffs, debt collection agencies, banking and insurance institutions and our accounting firm).
+We only share this personal data with third parties with whom we cooperate in the context of our dispute management (external legal advisers) and with other parties if necessary (public authorities, court and police services, bailiffs, collection agencies, banks and insurance companies, external auditors and accountants).
 In addition, third parties with whom we cooperate for the storage and management of our data also have access to this personal data (IT/cloud providers).

 SECURITY